Tunisia 2026. Hyundai Rises Into 1st As Fiat Plummets, Tough Isuzu Trails Into 2nd

 Medium-Term Market Trend

-Starting at 54,426 units in 2014, Tunisia’s vehicle market experienced steady growth for four consecutive years, reaching an all-time high of 62,363 units in 2017 (+2.2%).
-However, in 2018 the market began to contract, posting two years of losses and ending 2019 with sales down 15.9% from the peak.
-Unlike many global markets, Tunisia’s light vehicle sector remained resilient during the COVID-19 crisis, with 2020 sales rising by 2.6% to 50,796 units.
+Starting from 54,426 units in 2014, Tunisia’s vehicle market grew steadily for four years, peaking at 62,363 units in 2017 (+2.2%).
+The market then declined, with two consecutive years of losses bringing 2019 sales down 15.9% from the peak.
+Despite global trends, Tunisia’s light vehicle sector showed resilience during COVID-19, with 2020 sales rising 2.6% to 50,796 units.

 Tables with sales figures